FIVE MOST SURPRISING FINDS

 "You cannot cure what you refuse to diagnose."

-The diagnosis is a generational stalemate that has left Black Americans economically vulnerable.
-The older generation preaches respectability as armor.
-The younger generation sees that armor as a cage.
-Both are arguing over the morality of the uniform while the real adversary is a socioeconomic system that makes snap, biased visual judgments with real financial consequences (Todorov, 2005; Hamermesh, 2011).
+A generational stalemate leaves Black Americans economically vulnerable, as the older generation preaches respectability as armor while the younger sees that armor as a cage.
+They continue arguing over the morality of the uniform, yet the real adversary is a socioeconomic system that makes snap, biased visual judgments with real financial consequences (Todorov, 2005; Hamermesh, 2011).

 Top 5 Solutions That Are Already Working

 Year Up (United States).
 Year Up places young adults aged 18 to 29 in six-month professional internships at companies like JPMorgan, Amazon, and Bank of America.
-The program includes professional development training — including presentation, workplace norms, and business communication — alongside technical skills.
-A rigorous PACE evaluation by Abt Associates and MDRC found that participants earned $4,000 more per year than a control group, a 30% income boost.
-That represents the largest earnings gain ever recorded in a workforce RCT for this age group.
-Year Up does not lecture young people about pulling up their pants.
-It teaches them the signals that workplaces actually read, and then gets them into those workplaces (PACE Evaluation, Abt Associates/MDRC, 2022).
+Professional development training forms part of the program alongside technical skills — covering presentation, workplace norms, and business communication.
+Participants earned $4,000 more per year than a control group according to a rigorous PACE evaluation by Abt Associates and MDRC, which amounts to a 30% income boost.
+No workforce RCT has recorded a larger earnings gain for this age group.
+Rather than lecture young people about pulling up their pants, Year Up teaches them the signals that workplaces actually read and then places them in those workplaces (PACE Evaluation, Abt Associates/MDRC, 2022).

 Code2040 (United States).
 Code2040 builds the largest community of Black and Latinx technologists by placing computer science undergraduates in summer internships at top tech companies.
-Ninety percent of Code2040 fellows received job offers from their internship companies.
-One hundred percent went on to work in technology.
+Ninety percent of Code2040 fellows received job offers from their internship companies, and every one of them went on to work in technology.
 The program grew from 5 fellows in 2012 to 135 by 2017, with 4,000 students in its broader TAP network and over 250 participating tech companies.
 Code2040 proves that when you combine professional preparation with direct placement, the presentation debate becomes irrelevant — the competence speaks for itself (Code2040 Impact Report, 2023; Knight Foundation, 2017).

 OneTen Coalition (United States).
-OneTen is a coalition of Fortune 500 companies founded in 2021 to hire, promote, and advance one million Black Americans into family-sustaining careers over ten years.
-Its key innovation is removing four-year degree requirements and adopting skills-first hiring.
-By September 2024, OneTen had created economic mobility for 122,000 Black workers without college degrees.
+A coalition of Fortune 500 companies, OneTen was founded in 2021 to hire, promote, and advance one million Black Americans into family-sustaining careers over ten years.
+Skills-first hiring after dropping four-year degree requirements marks its key innovation.
+OneTen had created economic mobility for 122,000 Black workers without college degrees by September 2024.
 Cleveland Clinic alone hired or promoted 1,600 OneTen participants and re-credentialed 2,000 roles.
-The program bypasses the appearance debate entirely by changing what employers measure — skills instead of signals (OneTen Impact Report, 2024; PR Newswire, 2022).
+The program changes what employers measure — skills instead of signals — and bypasses the appearance debate entirely (OneTen Impact Report, 2024; PR Newswire, 2022).

 HBCU System (United States).
-Historically Black Colleges and Universities represent just 3% of U.S. colleges but produce 20% of all Black graduates, 50% of Black lawyers, 80% of Black judges, 40% of Black engineers, and 40% of Black members of Congress.
-HBCU graduates are 51% more likely to move into a higher income quintile.
-Additional lifetime earnings attributable to an HBCU degree average $926,666 per graduate.
-McKinsey estimates that higher HBCU enrollment could add $10 billion per year to Black worker incomes.
-HBCUs do not just teach students how to dress for success — they build the professional networks and competence that make success inevitable (McKinsey, 2021; UNCF Economic Impact Report, 2024).
+Historically Black Colleges and Universities make up just 3% of U.S. colleges yet produce 20% of all Black graduates, 50% of Black lawyers, 80% of Black judges, 40% of Black engineers, and 40% of Black members of Congress.
+Graduates from these institutions are 51% more likely to advance into a higher income quintile, with additional lifetime earnings averaging $926,666 per graduate.
+McKinsey estimates that expanded HBCU enrollment could lift Black worker incomes by $10 billion each year.
+HBCUs do not merely teach students how to dress for success — they create the professional networks and competence that render success inevitable (McKinsey, 2021; UNCF Economic Impact Report, 2024).

 Blind Orchestra Auditions (United States).
-Beginning in the 1970s, major U.S. orchestras placed screens between candidates and judges during auditions.
-The result eliminated visual bias from the selection process entirely.
-Screens increased the probability of women advancing from preliminary rounds by 50%.
-Female orchestra membership rose from 10% in 1970 to 35% by the mid-1990s, with blind auditions accounting for 30 to 55% of that increase.
-This program proves the most radical point in the presentation debate — that when you remove the visual signal altogether, talent wins.
-The lesson is not that appearance does not matter.
-The lesson is that systems can be designed so that it does not have to (Goldin & Rouse, American Economic Review, 2000).
+Major U.S. orchestras began placing screens between candidates and judges during auditions in the 1970s.
+The screens removed visual bias from the selection process altogether.
+Women’s chances of advancing from preliminary rounds rose by 50%.
+Female membership in orchestras climbed from 10% in 1970 to 35% by the mid-1990s, with blind auditions responsible for 30 to 55% of the increase.
+The approach shows the presentation debate’s most radical claim — that talent prevails once the visual signal disappears entirely.
+Systems can be designed so that appearance does not have to matter (Goldin & Rouse, American Economic Review, 2000).

 How Strong Is Your Relationship Intelligence?